rust-in-blockchain/awesome-blockchain-rust/README.md

   Nomic is a high-performance Bitcoin sidechain which is part of the Cosmos network.
 - [Mina Protocol](https://github.com/ChainSafe/mina-rs).
-  A rust implemetation of the mina succinct blockchain.
+  A rust implementation of the mina succinct blockchain.
 - [Mir Protocol](https://mirprotocol.org/).
   A succinct blockchain powered by zero-knowledge proofs. (plonk based)
 - [OpenEthereum](https://github.com/openethereum/openethereum).